pahoran/TechExDocumentation/workbooks/Lab3/Lab3.md

         mfp cordova emulate

-  Once you select the platform you can select the device.
-Which devices are available to you in the list will depend on the type of host machine you are running on and which Android Virtual Devices you have installed.
+  Selecting a mobile platform allows you to then select a specific device.
+The list of available devices will depend on the type of host machine you are running on and which Android Virtual Devices are installed.
   > Note: If you are running on the provided VM, you will only have the **Nexus\_5\_API\_22\_x86** device available.

   <img src="images/Lab3-05-device-list2.png" width="600"/>